Mueller’s obstruction punt left question in Barr’s hands

 WASHINGTON (AP) - Special counsel Robert Mueller had two key questions before him: Did the Trump campaign collude with the Russian government during the 2016 election, and did President Donald Trump commit obstruction of justice?
 On the collusion question, Mueller provided an unambiguous “no.” But on obstruction, he punted.

-It’s a decision that’s puzzled some former Justice Department officials who say prosecutors at Mueller’s level typically make their own charging recommendations rather than leave them to higher-ups.
-By not acting, Mueller left the politically charged obstruction question in the hands of a Trump appointee, Attorney General William Barr, who even before he took office expressed skepticism about whether the president’s action constituted a crime.
+It’s a decision that’s puzzled some former Justice Department officials who say prosecutors at Mueller’s level typically make their own charging conclusions rather than leave them to higher-ups like the attorney general.
+By not acting, Mueller placed the politically charged obstruction question in the hands of a Trump appointee, Attorney General William Barr, who even before he took office expressed skepticism about whether the president’s action constituted a crime.
 On Sunday, Barr said there was insufficient evidence Trump obstructed justice by trying to interfere with Mueller’s probe.

-Barr’s decision to exonerate Trump on the obstruction issue - when Mueller pointedly didn’t - is being cited by Democrats as they press for the release of Mueller’s entire report.
-It is likely to revive scrutiny of the attorney general’s own views on obstruction and presidential power, which he shared with the White House before his nomination in December.
+Barr’s decision to exonerate Trump on the obstruction issue, when Mueller pointedly didn’t, is being cited by Democrats as they press for the release of Mueller’s entire report.
+The outcome places the Justice Department in the center of a political fight, revives scrutiny of the attorney general’s own views on obstruction and presidential power - which he shared with the White House before his nomination in December - and is prompting questions about why Barr interjected his own judgment in place of the special counsel who reported to him.

 “I find this to be very unusual that there was this question left open and presented by the special counsel,” said Tim Purdon, the former United States attorney for North Dakota during the Obama administration.
 “As U.S. attorney, usually you have the last say.
 You’re the decider, you decide what to do.”